cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 Finally, the React component.

-At the start of this component is the most important part of our application: the useActionhook.
+At the start of this component is the most important part of our application: the useAction hook.

 This hook returns an array with 3 elements: